alexrios/endpoints/README.md

 }
 ```

-note: json_body is the file location of body file.
+Note: json_body is the file location of the body file.

 ##### Body interpolation with path variables
-Now you wanna interpolate an identifier on response body.
+Now you wanna interpolate an identifier on the response body.
 How to do it?

 Let's add another response on `responses`.
 ```json